dannybrown37/localeet/README.md

 ## feature ideas

-* Support creating files for programming languages other than Python
 * Add commitizen for auto version updating
 * Support submitting responses to LeetCode via CLI as well
 * Whatever your imagination holds